-Say “Cambodia,” and often two associations come to mind: the lost glories of Angkor, and the horrors of the Khmer Rouge’s “Killing Fields.”
-Any understanding of Cambodia today however, must embrace both these opposites, as well as the changing attitudes within the country caused by somewhat of a demographic revolution—today, close to seventy percent of Cambodians are under thirty.
+Say "Cambodia," and two associations often come to mind: the lost glories of Angkor, and the horrors of the Khmer Rouge.
+Any understanding of Cambodia today, however, must embrace these opposites, as well as the changing attitudes within the country caused by something of a demographic revolution—today, close to seventy percent of Cambodians are under thirty.

-In the past Cambodia was the center of the Khmer empire, which from its capital at Angkor from the ninth to the fourteenth centuries ruled much of what is now Vietnam, Laos, and Thailand from its capital at Angkor.
-The ruins of the Khmer palaces, temples, and cities testify to their power, wealth, high culture, and engineering skills, while their subsequent abandonment and long obscurity provide a sobering example of civilization’s fragility.
-Today, Cambodia is negotiating its rich and complex past with the challenges of modernity in a globalised world.
+In the past, Cambodia was the center of the Khmer empire.
+For six hundred years it ruled much of what is now Vietnam, Laos, and Thailand from its capital at Angkor.
+The ruins of the Khmer palaces, temples, and cities testify to its power, wealth, high culture, and engineering prowess, while their subsequent abandonment and long obscurity provide a sobering example of civilization's fragility.
+Today, Cambodia is negotiating its rich and complex past with the challenges of modernity in a globalized world.

 When being hosted for a meal remember to leave something in your bowl or on your plate to indicate that your appetite has been satisfied.
 When eating with chopsticks, never leave them in the bowl with the ends pointing upward as this resembles the incense sticks that are burned for the dead.
 Instead, place them at the side of your plate or bowl!